nahomneg/mini_project_sa/Readme.md

 4. Schema name = ea

 #### After dumping the data to the db, you can see it by using the above params to run sql and query sql on you docker instance

+### Please note you might get an error if you try to dump the same csv file twice since it will have duplicate keys error